 Assign mac FA:16:3E:1D:16:0D to node004

-Once you are sure that the MACs are in the order you want with the Physical nodes, you can run the script with the option -s option, which saves the assignment:
+Once you are sure that the MACs are in the order you want with the Physical nodes, you can run the script with the -s option, which saves the assignment:

 [root@headnode ~]# /cm/local/examples/cmd/python/newnodes.py -s